dev-petervanhemert/SonarQube-Server-Installation-Guide/README.md

 	- Launch **SQL Server Management Studio** (SSMS).
 	- Connect to the SQL Server instance on which you plan to create the database.

-> -Create a user called sonar with a password.
+> -Create a user with SQL Server authentication, called sonar with a password.

 > -Security > right click on Logins > New Login.

 > > ![](images/sonar3.PNG)